Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 You can also find gas and groceries at Hume Lake.
 It’s a good spot to refill your tank because there aren’t many other options in this area.

-Roaring River Falls
+6. Roaring River Falls

 Roaring River Falls is located in Cedar Grove, which is part of the eastern section of Kings Canyon National Park.

-This hike is an easy 10-minute hike to the falls.
+This trail is an easy 10-minute hike to the falls.
 It’s a really unique and beautiful waterfall, but it’s also quite crowded so I recommend coming early in the day to find some peace (and parking).

-Mist Falls
+7. Mist Falls

 Mist Falls is located in Cedar Grove.
 It’s an out-and-back trail just under 8 miles with approximately 900 feet of elevation gain that leads to one of the biggest waterfalls in Kings Canyon National Park.